 Josephine Diebitsch Peary was a formidable adventurer as well [PDF].
 Her father Hermann Diebitsch, a Prussian military leader who had immigrated to Washington, D.C., directed the Smithsonian Institution's exchange system.
 Josephine worked at the Smithsonian as a clerk before marrying Peary in 1888.
 Bucking social convention, she insisted on accompanying his second expedition in 1891-1892, and in Greenland she managed the day-to-day operation of the base camp, including rationing provisions, bartering goods, hunting, and sewing furs.
 She even helped defend the men from a walrus attack by reloading their rifles as fast as they shot them.

-She also went on Peary's third Greenland trip when she was eight months pregnant, and gave birth to their daughter Marie Anighito—dubbed the Snow Baby by newspapers—at their camp.
+She also went on Peary's third Greenland trip when she was eight months pregnant, and gave birth to their daughter Marie Ahnighito—dubbed the Snow Baby by newspapers—at their camp.
 In total, Josephine went to Greenland multiple times, wrote three bestselling books, gave lecture tours, was an honorary member of the American Alpine Club and other organizations, and decorated the family's apartment with narwhal tusks, polar bear skins, fur rugs, and other polar trophies.

 9. Matthew Henson saved Robert Peary from a charging musk ox.

-In 1895, Peary and Henson scouted a route toward the Pole over the northern edge of Greenland’s ice cap, just as they had done on their previous trip in 1891-1892.
+In 1895, Peary and Henson scouted a route toward the Pole over the northern edge of Greenland’s ice sheet, just as they had done on their previous trip in 1891-1892.
 They reached a promontory called Navy Cliff, in extreme northeastern Greenland, but could go no farther.
 On the way back to their camp on the northwestern coast, they suffered from exhaustion, exposure, and hunger.
 Their only chance to make it back to camp was to find game.

 As described in Dark Companion, Peary and Henson stumbled upon a herd of musk oxen.
 Henson and Peary killed several, but in his weakened state, Peary shot and missed one.
 The animal turned around and charged Peary.
 Henson picked up his gun and pulled the trigger.
 "Behind [Peary] came the muffled thud of a heavy, fallen thing, like a speeding rock landing in a thick cushion of snow," Bradley Robinson writes in Dark Companion.
 "Ten feet away lay a heap of brown, shaggy hair half sunken in a snowdrift."